biobanking/QHIO/overview.md

 ## Tissue Preparation

 OBI has a general terms [histological sample preparation](http://purl.obolibrary.org/obo/OBI_0000341), and some more specific terms for the parts of that process.
-We will need additional terms:
+We will need some additional terms:

 - [protocol](http://purl.obolibrary.org/obo/OBI_0000272)
 - [inclusion criteria](http://purl.obolibrary.org/obo/OBI_0500027)